20 Free Things to Do in Sedona, AZ

-A short drive from Flagstaff, the picturesque city of Sedona lies near the foot of Oak Creek Canyon in the northern part of Arizona.
+A short drive from Flagstaff, this picturesque city lies near the foot of Oak Creek Canyon in the northern part of Arizona.

 Here, the red rock formations known as monoliths and buttes are the main attraction.

-You can easily see why Sedona is one of Arizona's most popular tourist attractions after watching the sunset over the red rock formations.
+With the city's scenic views and natural wonders, you can easily see why Sedona is one of Arizona's most popular tourist attractions.

 Are you excited to learn what activities you can try in this city?

-Here are the 15 best things to do in Sedona, Arizona, for free!
+Here are the 20 free things to do in Sedona, Arizona:

 Meditate at the Vortexes